civicrm/civicrm-user-guide/docs/events/repeating-events.md

 ![screenshot](../img/repeating_event_page.png)

+!!! note
-**Note:** If you would like your Scheduled Reminders to repeat, make sure you have setup Scheduled Reminders on the Event that you are repeating, you can edit this later.
+    If you would like your Scheduled Reminders to repeat, make sure you have setup Scheduled Reminders on the Event that you are repeating, you can edit this later.
 It is also recommend that you do not setup your reminders to repeat on specific days, but rather have them sent two weeks or a few days before the Event.

 Once you have filled out all the appropriate fields click **Save,**to save your selection**.**You will have a popup window that